Hoppity Hooper: Home video

 Hoppity Hooper was released in three separate volumes on VHS in the early 1990s.
 Volume One was released on DVD in the 2000s (the copyrights for each of these three releases were in question at the time of their respective releases).

-In 2008, Mill Creek Entertainment released episodes 1–6 and episodes 8–11 as part of the Giant 600 Cartoon Collection.
+In 2008, Mill Creek Entertainment released episodes 1–6 and 8–11 as part of the Giant 600 Cartoon Collection.
 They also re-released these episodes as part of the Super 300 Cartoon Collection in 2009.
-Also in 2008, Mill Creek re-released episodes 1-6 as part of the 200 Classic Cartoons: Collectors Edition.
+Also in 2008, Mill Creek re-released episodes 1–6 as part of the 200 Classic Cartoons: Collectors Edition.